Key Takeaways

 Is NARS Soft Matte Complete Foundation good for oily skin?

 Yes.
-It is one of the better prestige matte foundations for oily skin if you want stronger coverage, better oil control, and a smoother-looking finish over pores and acne marks.
+It is one of the better prestige matte foundations for oily skin if you want stronger coverage, better oil control, and a smoother-looking finish over pores and post-acne marks.

 Does NARS Soft Matte Complete Foundation oxidize?

-It usually stays truer than many matte foundations, but I would still let it dry down fully before choosing your shade.
+It generally stays truer than many matte foundations, but I would still let it dry down fully before choosing your shade.
+Some people notice a little warmth or shift depending on their skin chemistry and prep.

 Does it cling to dry patches?

 It can.
-This formula is much happier on oily and combination skin than on dry, flaky, or rough-textured skin.
+This formula is much more at home on oily and combination skin than on dry, flaky, or rough-textured skin.
+Too much product makes the problem worse.

 Is NARS Soft Matte Complete Foundation good for acne-prone skin?

-It can be a good option because it has better oil control and enough coverage to handle redness and post-acne marks well, but no foundation is perfect for every acne-prone person.
+It can be a solid option — the oil-controlling finish and buildable coverage handle redness and post-acne marks well.
+NARS describes it as non-acnegenic, though no foundation is right for every acne-prone person.

 Is the 45 mL bottle worth it?

 Yes, especially if you already know you like fuller matte foundations.
-Most prestige foundations give you 30 mL, so the larger bottle improves the value.
+Most prestige foundations give you 30 mL, so the larger bottle gives noticeably better value for the same category of product.